Lift Truck Operators

 Following the guidance is not compulsory however it may be used for illustrating good practice for Health and Safety Inspectors seeking to secure compliance with the law and for negligence claims.

-The guidance states that ‘people selected to operate lift trucks should be free from physical defects that might pose a threat to their own health or safety or the safety of others who might be affected by their operation of lift trucks’.
+The guidance states that lift truck operators ‘should be free from physical defects that might pose a threat to their own health or safety or the safety of others who might be affected by their operation of lift trucks’.
 A valid driving licence indicates fitness to drive on a public highway and does not guarantee fitness to operate a fork truck.

-Fitness for operating lift trucks should be judged individually and it is recommended that individuals’ fitness for work are assessed on a regular basis.
+Lift Truck Operators fitness for work should be judged individually and it is recommended that they are assessed on a regular basis.

 Who should be medically assessed?